POSITION: Attorney –Eviction Defense Center (Multiple Positions)

 - Participate in clinics and other community outreach projects;

-- Work on policy issues relating to eviction and/or housing;
+- Work on policy issue relating to eviction and/or housing;

 - Represent subsidized housing clients at administrative hearings and writs; and

-Please submit a cover letter and resume online to email@example.com.
-Include “Attorney-Right to Counsel” in the subject line.
+HOW TO APPLY – Please submit a cover letter and resume online to email@example.com.
+Include “Attorney – Right to Counsel” in the subject line.

-PROBATIONARY PERIOD – A one-year probationary period will be required.
+INTRODUCTORY PERIOD – A one-year introductory period will be required.